-As I’ve worked with the lamb and goat farm for the past few years, I’ve loved researching every and all traditional recipes using lamb and goat around the world.
-Qawarma, or small pieces of lamb cooked in it’s own fat, is one of the most interesting I’ve found–essentially French confits attractive Arabic cousin.
+As I've worked with the lamb and goat farm for the past few years, I've loved researching every and all traditional recipes using lamb and goat around the world.
+Qawarma, or small pieces of lamb cooked in it's own fat, is one of the most interesting I've found.
+Think of it like French confit's Arabic cousin.

 It all starts with animal lard, or, more specifically, lard animals.
 Typically, as far as animal lard, (besides the fact that the words lard and tallow are foul language in our diet-stupified world) you probably think of pork, maybe beef if you like french fries, possibly, chicken (shmaltz) too if you have some Jewish heritage.
 Lamb fat though, people don't think of, but the animals have it in spades, and it's good.

 The Wonder of Fat-Tailed Sheep

 The pig is probably the greatest lard animal in the world, for the quality, texture, low melting point, and sheer amount some breeds can produce (i.e. mangalitsa) but in areas that eschewed pork like the Middle East, sheep were the lard animal par excellence.

 Get the bouncy orb of wool out of your mind though, these were fat-tailed sheep.
 Fat tailed sheep are exactly what they sound like--sheep with fat tails.
 Enormously.
 Fat.
 Tails.
 Just look at em!

 The tails were carefully selected over and over to the point where the animals own appendage naturally grew so large that wee carts were made to carry their obese tails around.
 It's a wonder of selective breeding, and fascinating historical food nugget, even more interesting when you consider that it likely pre-dates confit as every chef knows it by many years.